This one bowl Chocolate Crazy Cake is the perfect weeknight chocolate cake. This moist and fluffy crazy cake recipe can be in your oven in 15 minutes!

 The recipe below is for a 9 x 13 inch sheet cake, which I’m both mortified and proud to tell you our family of four can devour in a few day’s time.

-However, you can easily split the recipe in half and bake it in an 8 x 8 inch pan if that seems like too much chocolate cake (is that even a thing?).
+However, you can easily split the recipe in half and bake it in an 8 x 8 inch pan if a 9 x 13 is too much for your family.
+This is a great opportunity to freeze one cake for later and/or take some to a neighbor or friend.

 More Easy Sheet Pan Cakes